Why Do Dogs Leash Bite?

 We can touch our dog, to try and refocus him back onto us.
 Do not kick him or apply excessive force to our ‘touch’.
 This refocus method worked for me initially.
 However, after a few touches, my dog got habituated to it and just ignored it.

 Note that this technique may also be risky, if we accidentally apply too much force, if our dog is easily spooked, or if he is really sensitive to handling.
-Any of these conditions may cause him to lose trust in us, become even more anxious and fearful, or redirect his crazy energy onto our hands, instead of on the leash.
+Any of these conditions may cause him to lose trust in us, become even more anxious and fearful, or redirect his crazy energy onto our hands and feet, instead of on the leash.

 For the Out of Control Leash Biter.